monarchwadia/blog-monarchwadia.com/_posts/2024-02-23-running-llms-in-the-browser.md

     Backend->>Browser: Inference Response
 ```

-# New capability diagram: Here's how Web LLM works:
+## New capability diagram: Here's how Web LLM works:

+Now, using Web LLM, the browser sends an inference request to... itself!
+The LLM runs on the user's own laptop, using the user's own GPU.
+There is not even a need for a backend server, let alone an LLM API.

 ```mermaid
 sequenceDiagram